 The Norwood is recognized as a first run opening movie exhibitor by all major studios.
 The Norwood has been chosen by various studios for advance screenings of movies such as Hairspray and The Incredible Hulk bringing to Muskoka their top international executives along with invited industry guests.

 Gina Giaschi Mitchell and Brian Mitchell Purchase The Capitol

-In December 2008 Gina and Brian purchased The Capitol Theatre from The Stinson Company.
+In December 2008 Gina and Brian purchased The Capitol Theatre in Huntsville from The Stinson Company.
 Restoration of the building and major renovations began immediately.
 The theatre was reopened in late March of 2009.

 In October 2013 The Capitol began the transition of converting 35mm film equipment to Christie digital cinema projectors.
 The units chosen feature Academy Award winning DLP Cinema® technology.
 In addition we have been intergrading Dolby CP750 Digital Cinema Processors with Dolby Digital 7.1, Dolby Digital Surround EX, Dolby Pro Logic®, and Dolby Pro Logic II decoding to deliver the best in surround sound before and during the show from all content.

 Now for over 65 years The Capitol continues to welcome our own communities, our seasonal cottagers who come home to Muskoka from near and afar.
 Our patrons as well have been coming here for generations to share in the history of a family tradition.